 etc that went, Cornish has gone (last old lady late in

-20th cenury Irecall).
-The next will be dialects &
+20th century I recall).
+The next will probably be

-small area languages such as Bavarian & Welsh; then
+dialects & small area languages such as Bavarian

-then French, then Spanish, then will come the final
+German, then French, then Spanish, then will come the

-competition of Chinese & English.
-It might take a
+final competition of Chinese & English.
+It might

 communication accelerates, maybe it'll be far quicker.